Grand Lodge of Maine Home

 An understanding of the ultimate meaning and reality which underlies the Third Degree can not be transfused into or imposed upon the initiate, but rather involves an individual quest in which knowledge is amalgamated with spiritual conviction to produce an integrated wisdom, an embracing compassion, and an over-arching faith that there exists both a communion and a covenant between the Creator and the created.
 Such a state of being and of commitment to the Light comes only to those who are willing to undertake the necessary dedication to the pursuit of truth.

-Whether or not the new master mason is aware of the necessity of his own religious and intellectual involvement in this search for the significance of the Sublime Degree and whether he has sufficient motivation to undertake this quest depends upon the success of his preparation during his proceeding Masonic experience.
+Whether the new Master Mason is aware of the necessity of his own religious and intellectual involvement in this search for the significance of the Sublime Degree and whether he has sufficient motivation to undertake this quest depends upon the success of his preparation during his proceeding Masonic experience.
 Fundamentally, the foundational work accomplished jointly by the new mason and the instructor must be accomplished before the enactment of the Third Degree.
 It would be a mistake, however, to conclude that the valuable assistance of the Masonic instructor ends with the review of the Fellowcraft Degree.
-As the instructor is aware (and as the new master mason must realize), the Sublime Degree is not the end but the beginning of the journey toward the East of Symbolic Masonry.
+As the instructor is aware, and as the new Master Mason must realize, the Sublime Degree is not the end but the beginning of the journey toward the East of Symbolic Masonry.

-The goals of the instructor working with the new master mason include the following:
+The goals of the instructor working with the new Master Mason should include the following:

 C. Providing information upon the various sources of information on the Craft.